 Myanmar Earthquake: How DEC charities are supporting those affected

-Before the earthquake struck Myanmar on 28 March 2025, the country was already in crisis, with a third of the population, 19.9 million people, in urgent need of humanitarian support.
+Before the earthquake struck Myanmar on the 28th of March, the country was already in crisis, with a third of the population, 19.9 million people, in urgent need of humanitarian support.
 Now millions more are in need.

 At least 120,000 buildings have been destroyed, leaving families forced to live outside in makeshift camps on farmland or by the side of the road.
-Intense rains have already started, and now with the monsoon season just a few weeks away, there is a real threat of further devastation.
+Families whose homes have been destroyed are exposed to extreme heat, facing risks of illness.
+The onset of monsoon rains is further threatening the safety of those living in makeshift camps.

 Access to clean water

-In the aftermath of the earthquake, millions of homes were destroyed, leaving many forced to sleep outside in soaring temperatures of 40 degrees.
+In the aftermath of the earthquake, millions of homes were destroyed, leaving many people sleeping outside in soaring temperatures of 40 degrees.
 There have been reports of wells drying up, with access to clean water critically scarce.

 With between 20-60 percent of water sources destroyed, DEC charity Plan International, in partnership with local organisations, have been distributing hundreds of 20-litre containers of drinking water to people affected by the earthquake.